tinythings/bunkerbox/docs/config/runtime.md

 session_mb: 50     # loop-mounted ext4 image (default 50), crash-safe
 ```

-The entrypoint creates a loop-mounted ext4 image at `/run/bunkerbox/session` from `.bunker/session.img` inside the persisted home directory.
+Before the VM starts, Bunkerbox creates a loop-mounted ext4 image from `.bunker/session.img` inside the persisted home directory on the host.
+The loop mount is then bind-mounted into the VM at `/bunkerbox-persist-home`.
 All app writes go through the ext4 journal.
 If the VM crashes, the image file survives on the host disk and is recovered automatically on the next run.

-Set `session_mb: 0` to disable the loop mount.
-The app writes directly to the virtio-fs bind mount.
-This removes the size cap and crash recovery but avoids the copy overhead on startup and exit.
+Set `session_mb: 0` to disable the loop image.
+The raw persist home is bind-mounted directly into the VM.
+No size cap, no crash recovery.

 For full details, see [Persistence](../guides/persistence.md).